“When Do You Know It’s Time to Break Up With Someone?”

 You don’t need a reason to break up with someone, but if you did, you have a few reasons that are more compelling than not being able to picture marriage yet with someone you’ve known for five months.
 Top of the list, in my opinion, has nothing to do with the guy but entirely with you, and that’s that you might not be ready for a serious relationship yet.
 You have nagging doubts, you can’t decipher what true chemistry feels like, you’re concerned that the newness of the relationship is clouding your judgment — all of these things are related to your lack of experience and not really knowing what it is you truly want, and maybe to not giving yourself permission to experiment.

 Look, there will always be milk — if not the glass you’re currently consuming, then another.
 I know it may not seem like it because you were 28 before you let yourself taste it, but that was your own doing.
 You were afraid of the milk.
 You were afraid of all the drinks.
 Milk was the safest and so you tried it and good for you.
 But I think if you let yourself take some more risks and try some different beverages, the pay-off is going to be pretty great.
 Might you try something that isn’t so great?
 Sure.
-There might be a lemonade that’s too sour or a whisky that burns going down.
-You will survive.
+There might be a lemonade that’s too sour, but you will survive.
 And you’ll learn about what you don’t like, which is as important as learning what you do like.
 Right now, all you know is that milk is fine.
 It’s nothing special, but it’s something and that’s better than nothing.
 I say keep looking for special.
 There are lots of varieties of drinks and there’s one for you that will not only quench your thirst, but also will erase all doubts that you’ve found your favorite.

 1. dinoceros says: